-The Town of Newland has 5 total ground wells, approximately 15 miles of distribution system, and 3 elevated storage tanks with a total of 325,000 gallons capacity that gravity feeds back into the distribution system.
-Public Works personnel maintains repairs, tests and reads meters.
+The Town of Newland has five total ground wells, approximately fifteen miles of distribution system, and three elevated storage tanks with a total of 325,000 gallons capacity that gravity feeds back into the distribution system.
+Public Works personnel maintain, repair, test and read meters.
 All sections are required to be permitted by the State of North Carolina and The United States EPA.
 The water systems is required to do daily, weekly, monthly and yearly reports and inspections as required by the State of North Carolina and Federal Government.

 Waste Water System: